karlstolley/rtc/syllabus/_projects/project-01.md

     Ability for instructor and others to easily clone, set up, and run your project over HTTPS on a local network
 deliverables:
-  - action: Formally pitch your Project One idea to the [Project Showcase Basecamp](https://3.basecamp.com/3058761/projects/23668414).
+  - action: Pitch your Project One idea to the [Project Showcase Basecamp](https://3.basecamp.com/3058761/projects/23668414).
     description: >
-      Once you and your team have organized yourselves, formally pitch your Project One idea on Basecamp for instructor feedback and approval.
+      Post a brief pitch of your Project One idea on Basecamp for peer and instructor feedback and instructor approval.
     deadline: 2021-09-16
-  - action: Schedule a one-on-one conference with the instructor for the week of September 13 (see Basecamp).
+  - action: Schedule a one-on-one conference with the instructor (see Basecamp).
     description: >
       Sometime during the week of September 20, you will meet individually with the instructor to discuss your Project One idea.